Iris Weinshall: Bicycle issues

-After Weinshall's departure, her successor at DOT, Janette Sadik-Khan, installed over 200 miles of bike lanes in a 3-year period, compared to Weinshall's single-digit lane miles towards the end of her tenure.
+After Weinshall's departure, her successor at DOT, Janette Sadik-Khan, installed over 200 mi of bike lanes in a 3-year period, compared to Weinshall's single-digit lane miles towards the end of her tenure.
 In her new position at the City University of New York, Weinshall has largely steered clear of New York City transportation policy issues, until the redesign of Prospect Park West in the spring of 2010.
 Opposed to the installation of a bicycling facility on her own street, Weinshall helped to organize a group calling itself Neighbors for Better Bike Lanes (NBBL) aimed at removing the bike lane.

 Library of Congress Trust Fund Board

 On May 20, 2022, Weinshall was appointed to a five-year term on the Library of Congress Trust Fund Board in order to fill a vacancy.

 Personal life

 Weinshall is married to US Senator Chuck Schumer of New York.
-They have two daughters and live in Brooklyn.
+They have two daughters, Jessica and Alison, and live in Brooklyn.